Flat or drop bars? What gravel-curious riders need to know - Canadian Cycling Magazine

 If you’re coming from road cycling, a drop bar will probably make more sense.
 You’re used to the narrower profile and the aerodynamic riding positions that drop bars offer.

 That said, there’s nothing wrong with trying something new.
-And if drop bars appeal to you for the aesthetics or other reasons reasons, go for it.
+And if drop bars appeal to you for the esthetics or other reasons reasons, go for it.
 Likewise with flat bars.

 Drop bars: more positions and better for bags